BekajMelos/oms-sensemaking/README.md

 MIN_COTRAVEL_DURATION_SECONDS=1200      # Minimum between Objects in a Track for a Cotravel Event MIN_LAG_LEAD_DURATION_SECONDS=1200      # Minimum amount between Objects in a Track for a Lag/Lead Event MAX_LAG_LEAD_DURATION_SECONDS=2700      # Maximum between Objects in a Track for a Lag/Lead Event

+# Similar Track Settings
+SIMILAR_TRACKS=False                    # Toggle on/off Similar Track Calculations
+N_TRACKS=5                              # Number of similar tracks to return WITHIN_METERS=3000.0                    # Used to define the search space for potential similar tracks
 ```

 ### Code Quality